Skip to Content

 What are the common uses of Friesian horses?

-Friesians excel in dressage, carriage driving, show jumping, and recreational riding and are also used in therapeutic riding programs.
-Learn more
+Friesians excel in dressage, carriage driving, show exhibitions, and recreational riding.
+They are also increasingly popular in therapeutic riding programs and film work due to their calm temperament and striking appearance.
+Learn more about Friesian versatility.

 YouTube video